CTB-afk/ctb-bloods/README.md

 2. **Add the file to `[defaultmaps]`:**
    - Place your custom map file or any other necessary files inside the `[defaultmaps]` folder in the **FiveM** resource path.
 ---
-## Contributing

-We welcome contributions!
-If you'd like to contribute, please follow our [contribution guidelines].

-## License

-This project is licensed under the [CTB].

 ## Contact